 Otherwise, you’ll need to run a tool from the command line to generate the project files.
 The command will follow the form below:

 "<path to your Unreal build tool here (it installed with the custom Editor)>" -projectfiles -project="<path to your .uproject file here>" -game -rocket -progress

 Here is an example of a complete command.

 "C:\Program Files\Unreal Engine - CSS\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="C:\Users\Rob\Documents\SMLExampleMod\FactoryGame.uproject" -game -rocket -progress

 The above command will not work if you copy paste it - you’ll need to modify it yourself to point towards your project file and Unreal Engine install.

 Make sure you run the above command from Command Prompt and not Powershell.
 It is not correctly formatted for Powershell.

-On the right side in solution explorer just r-click the
+On the right side in Solution Explorer, right click on

 FactoryGame project and hit

-When you want to test the mod, make sure to build the project for
+When you want to test or release your mod, make sure to build the project for

 The Unreal Editor allows you to create new content for the game and helps build your mod.
 It also heavily relies on the C++ project, so make sure you don’t change stuff in there unless you know what you’re doing.